Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in East Geelong, placing the area among the bottom 25% of areas assessed nationally

-With around 339 people per dwelling approval, East Geelong is considered a low density area.
-According to the latest AreaSearch quarterly estimate, East Geelon is projected to gain 1,206 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.
+Looking ahead, East Geelong is expected to grow by 1,241 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development